syauqy/landing-matcharge-app/public/content/terms.md

 ### 9. CONTACT US

-If you have any questions about these Terms, please contact us at [support@matcharge.app](mailto:support@matcharge.app).
+If you have any questions about these Terms, please contact us at [hey@syauqy.dev](mailto:hey@syauqy.dev).